hawksL/Melody/README.md

     Q: Is this vanilla-like?

     A: Yes!
 Most mods that attempts to do Melody for you sends packets which is not possible by a regular client and may get you banned, but this Melody Mod is completely vanilla!
-No risk involved.
+No risk involved!